Kpham02/Kevin-Pham---Projects/README.md

 **Tools & Technologies**

-My work primarily uses Python and R with libraries such as pandas, statsmodels, scikit-learn, tidyverse, and Matplotlib.
+My work primarily uses Python, R, and PowerBI with libraries such as pandas, statsmodels, scikit-learn, tidyverse, and Matplotlib.
 Several projects also use Power BI for dashboard development and public or API-based data sources including NBA and NFL datasets.

 **Projects**